Have you wondered what a timeshare is and if it could be a good investment? Are timeshares worth it?

 What does a timeshare cost?

-Even worse, the maintenance fees aren’t fixed!
-They could actually go UP a few percentage points every year!
+Even worse, the maintenance fees aren't fixed.
+They could go up a few percentage points every year!

 Many timeshare owners find it much cheaper to book a room in a hotel than to continue paying their obnoxious yearly maintenance fee.
-They just want their timeshares to disappear.
+They want their timeshares to disappear.

-Unfortunately, they soon learn that there is barely a market for their timeshare, and it can be nearly impossible to get rid of it.
-Eventually they resign themselves to offer it up for only $1.
+Unfortunately, they soon learn that there is barely a market for their timeshare, and getting rid of it can be nearly impossible.
+Eventually, they resign themselves to giving it up for just $1.
 Ouch.

 Can you get out of a timeshare?

 Some resorts allow timeshare owners to give the timeshare back to them, but others do not.
 This is actually a recent development.

 If you own a timeshare and your resort refuses to take it back and you cannot sell it, you may want to look into one of the many timeshare exit companies.
 (Yes, a veritable cottage industry has sprung up for people trapped in these things!)
 Timeshare exit companies usually work with lawyers to help cancel your contract with the resort.
 Sometimes their techniques are a little shady, so you must be careful.

-In 2020, Diamond Resorts sued and shut down two timeshare exit companies, who were found guilty of fraudulent schemes.
-Timeshare exit firms will charge you huge fees upfront, and then never actually get you out of your timeshare.
+In 2020, Diamond Resorts sued and shut down two timeshare exit companies that were found guilty of fraudulent schemes.
+Timeshare exit firms will charge you huge fees upfront and then never actually get you out of your timeshare.
 It seems the whole timeshare industry is fraught with deception.

 So why do so many people buy timeshares?

-With all of this negativity, why would anyone in their right mind buy a timeshare?
-Well, for the most part, many people are pressured in to it.
+With so many snakes in the grass, why would anyone in their right mind wade into buying a timeshare?
+Well, for the most part, people are pressured into it.

-High pressure sales tactics are ripe in the timeshare industry.
+High-pressure sales tactics are ripe in the timeshare industry.
 Lies are rampant, and it's not uncommon for a salesperson to totally hoodwink the customer.

-Furthermore, when you’re on vacation, you’re usually in a fantastic mood!
+Furthermore, when you're on vacation, you're usually in a fantastic mood!
 You don't want the holiday to end!
 Salespeople know you're in this susceptible state of mind and take advantage of the special setting to spring their “too good to be true” sales pitch on you (complete with free giveaway gifts).